 Masterbuilt Gravity Series Offset Smoker | Authentic flavor, large capacity | Learning curve, requires attention | Purists and serious pitmasters |

 - Remove the membrane: Flip the ribs bone-side up and gently peel off the silver membrane.
-Trust us, it makes a huge difference in tenderness.
+This step is crucial for tenderness.

 - Trim the edges: Square up the slab by trimming excess fat and loose ends for a neat finish.